arifwn/TinySuspender/README.md

   grouped within a single process, significantly reducing memory and cpu usage.
 - Form changes detection to prevent losing edit data on unsubmitted forms.
 - Whitelisting to prevent specific site/pages from getting suspended.
 Regex is supported.
-- Temporarily disable automatic suspension on a specific tabs.
+- Temporarily disable automatic suspension on a specific tabs or domains.
 - Optional automatic restore when suspended tabs brought to foreground.
+- Open new tab in new suspended tab.

 ## Screenshots